 When a Delaware notary public notarizes a document that will be filed in another state or country, the notary may be asked for proof of his or her appointment.
 This verification, depending upon the requirements of the particular state or country, may be obtained from the Delaware Secretary of State, Division of Corporations.
 The individual for whom the notarization was completed should check with the state or country for their requirements.

-NOTE: Any document that is in a foreign language must have the English translation attached to it.
-The English version must be notarized.
+NOTE: Any document that is in a foreign language must provide an English translation attached to it.
+Both the foreign language and the English versions must be notarized.

 The Delaware Secretary of State, Division of Corporations also provides authentication of Delaware public officials’ signatures on documents.
 If the document is to be used outside the United States, the country of destination determines whether the certification is an apostille or authentication.